Skip to main content

 Complete the appropriate claim form based on account type:

-• Non-retirement accounts with no TOD designation (sole registration): probate documents (Letters Testamentary or Letters of Administration) or a Small Estate Affidavit may be required -- state-specific rules and dollar amount thresholds apply
+• Non-retirement accounts with no TOD designation (sole registration): complete the Non-Retirement Change of Ownership Form (GOF-NCO) and provide probate documents (Letters Testamentary or Letters of Administration dated within 180 days) or a Small Estate Affidavit -- state-specific rules and dollar thresholds apply

-• Non-retirement accounts with TOD designation: complete the TOD Beneficiary Claim Guide (TODBC-FORM) and provide claimant identification
+• Non-retirement Putnam mutual fund accounts with TOD designation: complete the Putnam TOD Beneficiary Claim Form (TODBC-FORM) -- a signature/medallion guarantee is required

 4